Discover Teas

 • To add the spirit of sharing into the virtual ceremony, each steeper brings a tea that evokes that ceremony's theme, and we share these connections among us when introducing ourselves and our teas.
 This gives everyone different stories to savor while we sip our tea.
 With the in-person ceremony, the same tea can be steeped by different people and still taste different because their experiences and preferences touch the way the tea is made.
 In the same way, with this format everyone experiences the theme differently, and their takes on it can also change the way we interpret it ourselves.

 So, what’s the theme for this year?
-Community!
+Love is Action!

 Connect on Facebook